jhc13/taggui/README.md

 supported.

-To use the feature, select the images you want to caption in the image list, select the captioning model you want to use in the Auto-Captioner pane, and click the `Run Auto-Captioner` button.
+To use the feature, select the images you want to caption in the image list, then select the captioning model you want to use in the Auto-Captioner pane.
+You can also type in the path to a locally saved model.
+Click the `Run Auto-Captioner` button to start captioning.
-**You can select multiple images to batch generate captions for all of them.**
+You can select multiple images to batch generate captions for all of them.
 It can take up to several minutes to download and load a model when you first use it, but subsequent generations will be much faster.